East Coast

 Jordan Pond House

-Since 1890s Jordan Pond House has been serving popovers and afternoon tea.
-Continue the tradition, sit at a a wooded table on a expansive lawn next to Jordan Pond and the Bubbles, the mountains nearby.
+Since the 1890s, Jordan Pond House has been serving popovers and afternoon tea.
+To continue the tradition, sit at a wooded table on an expansive lawn next to Jordan Pond and the Bubbles, the nearby mountains.
 This is one of the few places to eat in Acadia National Park.

 Open from mid-May to mid-October from seasonal hours from 11 a.m. to 5 p.m. during the spring and extending to 9 p.m. for the summer.
-Full seasonal lunch, afternoon tea and dinner menu available, along with a kids menu.
+Full seasonal lunch, afternoon tea and dinner menus are available, along with a kids menu.
 Online reservations are recommended.

 Carriage Tours

 Take a horse-drawn carriage ride along the original carriage roads.
 Built by John D. Rockefeller from 1913 to 1940, the roads are closed to vehicular traffic.
-Carriage rides available for mid-May to mid-October by Wildwood Stables.
-Reservations required.
+Wildwood Stables offers carriage rides from mid-May to mid-October.
+Reservations are required.

 No swimming is allowed at Jordan Pond.
-Jordan Pond is a stop aloung the Island Explorer Route 4.
+Jordan Pond is a stop along the Island Explorer Route 4.

 How to see Acadia in One Day.